FreeCAD/FPA/drafts/fpa report 2023.md

 * Expand the FPADF grant program (2000?
 2500?)

-* Larger grants system where WE propose tasks (5000?) à la GSOC
+* An expanded grants system for tasks proposed by the community, along the lines of the Google Summer of Code (GSOC) program

 * Fund other specific projects (open contents, documentation...)